Summer and Europe! Nothing goes better together than perhaps pizza and cheese…?

 Capri one of the best summer vacations in Europe because it is one of the best beach destinations in Europe.

-Many travellers visit Capri on a day trip from other Italian towns such as Naples, Positano and Sorrento, whilst this gorgeous town deserves so much more than 24 hours, it is possible to see the best of Capri and the top things to do in Capri in a day.
+We visited Capri on a day trip on a day trip from Sorrento.
+Whilst this gorgeous town deserves so much more than 24 hours, it is possible to see the best of Capri and the top things to do in Capri in a day.

 One of the easiest ways to get to Capri is to fly.
 The closest airport to Capri is Capodichino/Naples International Airport in Naples, Italy (NAP) and then take a boat to Marina Grande, Capri.